 Let’s Break up this text with a Video

 I found the Proto Type Two to be very good over bumpy terrain.
 I found I could really hug the bumps and that quickness from edge-to-edge really helped to.

-Damn!
-This thing has some serious hops and is awesome over jumps.
-It’s super poppy for ollies, has great maneuverability for the approach to jumps and really stable on landings.
+The PT2 is awesome over jumps.
+It’s got pretty good pop for ollies, has great maneuverability for the approach to jumps and really stable on landings.